Juan dela Cruz (TV series)

-Juan dela Cruz is a 2013 Philippine superhero television series starring Coco Martin.
-The drama series is broadcast in full high definition and is dubbed to be ABS-CBN's "most expensive and biggest drama" to date.

-It is created by Rondel P. Lindayag and Dindo Perez, developed by Julie Anne R. Benitez, Lino S. Cayetano, Ethel M. Espiritu, Dindo Perez, and Shugo Praico, and directed by Malu L. Sevilla, Avel E. Sunpongco, Francis E. Pasion, Jojo A. Saguin, and Darnel Joy R. Villaflor.
+Juan dela Cruz is a 2013 Philippine television drama series broadcast by ABS-CBN.
+Directed by Malu L. Sevilla, Avel E. Sunpongco, Francis E. Pasion, Jojo A. Saguin, and Darnel Joy R. Villaflor, it stars Coco Martin in the title role.
+It aired on the network's Primetime Bida line up and worldwide on TFC from February 4 to October 25, 2013, replacing Princess and I and was replaced by Honesto.

 It starred Coco Martin as Juan dela Cruz, a half-tagabantay and half-aswang who was trained to become the next Tagabantay and serves as a hero to protect the people from aswangs.
-It was the fifth television drama in the Philippines made by ABS-CBN to be filmed in high definition.Erich goes from 'unang aswang' to 'aswang hunter'Juan dela Cruz Teaser The series aired on the network's Primetime Bida evening block and worldwide on The Filipino Channel from February 4, 2013 to October 25, 2013 replacing Princess and I and was replaced by Honesto.
+It was the fifth television drama in the Philippines made by ABS-CBN Studios to be filmed in high definition.

 Plot

 The Tagabantay (Guardian) is a hero coming from an ancient lineage of defenders using the Bakal na Krus (Iron Cross) to protect the humans from the Aswang, who are strange creatures that appear as ordinary people to hide their real identities; they spread evil, kill, and eat people.
 The Bakal na Krus transforms into five weapons, namely: Espada ng Katapangan (Sword of Bravery), Pana ng Karunungan (Bow of Wisdom), Latigo ng Katarungan (Whip of Justice), Sibat ng Kagitingan (Spear of Valor), and the Kalasag ng Anking Galing (Shield of Aptitude).

 The Aswangs and Tagabantay are mortal enemies.
 The story begins when Samuel Alejandro (Albert Martinez), the Haring Aswang (King Aswang), plans to make Amelia (Mylene Dizon), a Tagabantay, fall for him so he could kill her and finally provide triumph for his race.
 However, he falls in love with her as well, betraying his entire race.
 Upon knowing his secret, Amelia and Samuel try to kill each other but Samuel chooses to escape instead of killing her—even if that’s what he should do as an Aswang.